 See another side of Hong Kong by venturing to the southern part of the Island.
 Hike the Dragon’s Back Trail, or just take a bus or taxi to Stanley and Repulse Bay to enjoy the more serene and picturesque South Hong Kong Island.
 Stanley has both a crowded (and touristy) market, as well as a Mediterranean-feeling waterfront.

-Get to the Victoria Peak Tram main station by 10am in order to miss most of the line.
+Get to the Victoria Peak Tram main station by 10am in order to miss most of the line - it can stretch for hours later in the day.
+This old tram (originally founded in 1888) takes you 1300 feet up to Victoria Peak, where you can see over the city, the bay, and on a clear day all the way into China.
 Use your Octopus card to buy a ticket (52 HKD round-trip) to skip more of the line.
 The Peak is also beautiful at sunset, but the lines can get mind-bogglingly long.
 Another option is to hike to the top of the peak - an excellent way to work off that extra dim sum!
 Check in advance that it’s going to be clear for the next couple hours before you head up - nothing worse than getting to the top and only seeing fog!

 When you’re let off at the top, you’ll snake your way through a mall (so many malls in Hong Kong).
 You’ll have the option to either head outside to see the views from nearby Lugard Road, or head to the top and pay for the Sky Terrace, an area lets you enjoy the view from a tourist-trap rooftop.
 The Sky Terrace is 52 HKD.
 I… it’s up to you if it’s worth it.
 It has a lot of interesting informational displays, but the views from the side of the mall and down Lugard Road next to the mall are almost the same.